Attack time analysis in dynamic attack trees via integer linear programming: Computation time reduction

-This theorem is proven in Appendix \ref{app:prune}.
-It reduces complexity in two ways: First, we split the tree up into two parts whose total size is the same as the original tree.
-Since MILP is NP-hard, this can have a big impact on computation time.
-Furthermore, the smaller DAT $T_v$ can be static or treelike, in which case we can use $\mathtt{MT\text{-}{BU}}$.
+While the statement seems intuitively true, the proof requires quite a bit of work as one needs to develop machinery to relate attacks on $T$ (and their minimal chains) to attacks on $T_v$ and $T^v$.
+Theorem \ref{thm:prune} reduces complexity in two ways: We split the tree into two parts whose total size is the same as the original tree.
+Since MILP is NP-hard, this can impact computation time.
+Furthermore, the smaller DAT $T_v$ can be static or tree-shaped, in which case we can use $\mathtt{MT\text{-}{BU}}$.